 An Oasis in New York City: The Frick Collection

-The Frick is one of my favorite museums.
-It’s a small, world-class museum with collections and scholarship of the highest international importance.
-It's also a calm oasis in the middle of New York City.
+The Frick Collection is one of my favorite museums.
+In addition to a world-class art collection, it’s also a calm oasis in the middle of New York City.

 A sneak peek of my new project